 As a result of the edits in Step 1, the blue in the sky now looks too artificial for my preference.
 I want to lighten it to a softer, more natural blue by changing Hue to +52 and Aqua to -43.

-Note that I do not adjust the other colors:
+Note that I did not adjust the other colors:

 Close up of the sky before and after my color adjustments:

 To make the clouds pop out even more against the sky, I use the Adjustment Brush/Mask to select, slightly darken and define the area with increased Dehaze settings.